Credits and Contributions

 The History of Poole Speedway web site was the brainchild of the late Gordon Day, who sadly passed away in 2020.
 Gordon was Poole Speedway’s official club historian and archivist.
 His knowledge of Poole Speedway was genuinely unsurpassed.
 So much so, that to many, he was ‘Mr. Poole Speedway’.
 Gordon wrote all the content for this web site.
 All the research, the authorship of the pages, and the photography was supplied by him.
 Gordon was full of new ideas for this site; sadly, many became only partially finished, and others, even yet to see ‘the light of day’.
 We will do our best to continue running the site in the spirit he envisaged.

 This Poole Speedway history site was put together as a collaboration between Gordon Day and Wessex Digital.
 Whilst Gordon provided all the content, Wessex Digital designed, and continues to develop and host the website.
-For more information on site history site please contact site admin, or for general enquiries about website design and hosting, please contact Wessex Digital.
+For more information on site history site please contact site admin.
 This website is now dedicated to the memory of Gordon Day.

 More Speedway Resources from our Friends: